 This is the heartbeat of tourism in Kenya.
 It is the country’s second-largest city, after the capital Nairobi, with an estimated population of about 1.2 million people in 2016

-This is the third largest urban center in the country.
+This is the third largest urban centre in the country.
 Small-scale agriculture, manufacturing, and tourism are the backbone of the economy of Nakuru

 It is the fastest growing city in Kenya, and currently the fourth-largest by population.
 Agriculture is the main root for development in Eldoret.